pleabargain/EnglishHelpsYourCareer/Sentences-negotiations.md

 ---
 Context: You are negotiating.

-        David, from the Canada office, starts by opening the meeting by saying :
+Tom, from the Egypt office, starts by opening the meeting by saying :

-        - (agenda) Can we concentrate on X first and then get to Y and Z later?
+- (agenda) We should begin the meeting.
+Would you agree?

-        - (proposal) We will give you a X% discount if you buy more than 50 units.
+- (proposal) I would like to suggest postponing the integration until the next sprint.

-        - (suggestions) What is there in the deal for us?
+- (suggestions) I believe the best option would be …

-        - (agreeing) Let’s stick to your idea.
+- (agreeing) Let's take your idea and improve upon it.

 - (objecting) I can’t make that decision myself.

-        - (prioritizing) Our main concern is X.
+- (prioritizing) X is our major priority.

 - (clarification) Could you clarify one point for me?

-        - (compromising) I see your point but…
+- (compromising) We are ready to accept your offer; however, there would be one condition…

-        - (bargaining) We would be willing to X if Y?
+- (bargaining) From where we stand an acceptable price would be X.

-        - (postponing) Let’s break and come back with some fresh ideas.
+- (postponing) I think we should both seriously reconsider our positions.

-        - (concluding) Let’s summarize the main points.
+- (concluding) That covers everything, I suppose.

-        - (asking_sale) Will you accept our offer?
+- (asking_sale) Let's sign the agreement.